-Draw a great looking Cartoon Money with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Cartoon Money with easy, step-by-step drawing instructions, and video tutorial.

 A sack full of money is a common image in popular culture.
 Often, it is found in the hands of cartoon characters guilty of robbing banks, or in the cellar of a grumpy rich person, such as Disney's Scrooge McDuck.

 References to money bags in art and history date back 2,000 years.

 The earliest coins may have been minted, or produced by the government, in the Mediterranean region over 2,500 years ago.
 Coins were easy to carry and more durable than materials such as seashells.
 Coins were often stamped with images of government leaders, deities, crops, or animals.